Lattice investigation of custodial two-Higgs-doublet model at weak quartic couplings: Conclusion and outlook

 We also study the finite temperature phase transition in this work, by performing simulations at different temporal extents with all the other parameters fixed to their values on the LPCP.
 From the analysis detailed in sec.~\ref{sec:results_finite_temp}, it is concluded that the custodial 2HDM with our choice of weak quartic couplings does not provide a first-order EWPT.
 Instead, through carrying out finite-size scaling for the susceptibility of the order parameter, it can be shown that the finite-temperature transition in $(H_{2})$ sector of the theory is a crossover that occurs at around the temperature $T \sim 2 m_{W}$.
 This is similar to the scenario of the SM, and is in contrast with the prediction for a first-order phase transition from the perturbative investigation in~\cite{bernon_new_2018}.

 The above findings for the bounds on the BSM masses, as well as the finite-temperature crossover behaviour, are from simulations performed at weak quartic couplings.
 Working in this weak-coupling regime can make our task simpler.
 This is because the interaction between the SM and the BSM sectors is small, such that the LPCP becomes largely insensitive to the change of some bare parameters (such as $\kappa_{1}$ and $\eta_{1}$ in eq.~(\ref{eq:lattice action})) that numerically only affect the BSM sector.
 It is a suitable choice for the first step in our research programme, from which we have gained a significant amount of experience in tuning and calibrating the lattice computations, and have found interesting features of the custodial 2HDM.
 While this is an advantage from the practical perspective, there is no fundamental reason for the choice of small renormalized quartic couplings, and a complete investigation is necessary.
 In fact, many perturbative studies suggest that $\order{1}$ quartic couplings are required for a strong first-order EWPT.
 For instance, tree-level results \cite{basler_strong_2017,bernon_new_2018} indicate the need of large mass splitting amongst the BSM scalar states for the occurrence of this first-order transition.
 This condition is directly related to an enhanced value of the inter-flavour Higgs quartic coupling, namely, $\eta_{3}$.
 Our future work will extend this exploration to the case of strong {\it renormalized} quartic couplings, in particular $\eta_{3}$.
 The tuning for a LPCP is expected to be much more challenging in this regime due to the renormalization effects of these couplings.
 In fact, given that the model is expected to be trivial, it is not even obvious whether a LPCP can be realized at large enough cutoff scales when some of the renormalized quartic couplings are large.
 To keep the value of a renormalized quartic coupling fixed at $\mathcal{O}(1)$, non-perturbative implementation of a suitable renormalization scheme is required.
 For this purpose, the use of the gradient flow on the scalar fields~\cite{Monahan:2015lha}, similar to that on the gauge fields for the definition of $g_{GF}^{2}$, will be useful.
 Moreover, such a scheme is a prerequisite to investigate the issue of triviality in gauged scalar theories.
+To keep the value of a renormalized quartic coupling fixed at $\mathcal{O}(1)$, non-perturbative implementation of a suitable renormalization scheme is required.
+For this purpose, the use of the gradient flow on the scalar fields~\cite{Monahan:2015lha}, similar to that on the gauge fields for the definition of $g_{GF}^{2}$, will be useful.
+Moreover, such a scheme is a prerequisite to investigate the issue of triviality in gauged scalar theories.